KylePeavot/form-system/docker/jenkins/README.md

 ## Prerequisites
 1. Docker
+2. Time

 ## Alternative to Docker
 You may prefer to not use Docker, in which case you can run a local Windows-built instance of Jenkins.

-I have no idea how to set it up.
+I have no idea how to set it up, although it should mostly be similar.
 Good luck.

 ## First launch
 1. Run `start.bat`